playwithalgos/fibonacciheaps/README.md

-# Heap sandbox
+# Play with Fibonacci heaps

-Please find a sandbox/playground to play with heaps, a data structure for implementing a priority queue.
-The tool may illustrate a binary heap, a binomial heap or a Fibonacci heap.
+Please find a sandbox/playground to play with Fibonacci heaps, a data structure for implementing a priority queue.
+As it makes the most, the tool may also illustrate a binary heap, a binomial heap.

 ## Features
 - Move nodes and connect nodes